 "We want everyone to know that immigrants and refugees are welcome here," co-founder and trustee Emily Sinnwell said.
 "We are a safe house and sanctuary where the poor come first."

 "A house of hospitality is a private, community-owned home that shares the spare bedroom, the extra coat in the closet, and the spare place at our table with those who need it most," Sinnwell said.

-"We’re a small scale shelter, but we get calls every day and we can’t meet the housing need out there," David Goodner, co-founder of the Iowa City Catholic Worker, said to Lauren Shotwell writing for Little Village in November, 2016.
+"We get calls every day and we can’t meet the housing need out there," David Goodner, co-founder of the Iowa City Catholic Worker, said to Lauren Shotwell writing for Little Village in November, 2016.
 "I think the biggest thing we’re learning from this experience is no matter how much we talk about the housing crisis here, it’s worse than we think it is.
 And a lot of the people we’ve had come through have been women and children."

 The "Catholic Worker Movement [is] a Roman Catholic lay movement ... emphasizing personal reform, radical agrarianism, absolute pacifism, and the personal practice of the principles in Jesus’ Sermon on the Mount.
 The movement was founded in 1933 by Dorothy Day (1897–1980) at the instigation of Peter Maurin (1877–1949), a self-described peasant-philosopher and Christian radical.
 Maurin and Day’s program provided for round-table discussions of Christian social thought, the opening of houses of hospitality for all in need, and the establishment of independent farming communes." — Encyclopaedia Britannica